 - However, when talking to different people about what license is required for providing payment services, you will get a multitude of different answers.
 Some will tell you that an e-money license is what you need.
 Others may mention that a “payment institution license” is entirely sufficient.
 There may also be other opinions that you need to be a bank for everything to work.

 - Tetra Consultants helps you navigate this jungle and will guide you on what types of licenses are there for payment services, what type of license you need according to your business model.
-Moreover, we provide a wide array of services to our international clients from the formation of the business entity to getting the necessary license for its operation.
+Moreover, we provide a wide array of services to our international clients from the formation of the business entity to ultimately getting a payment license for its operation.

 What is a payment license?